-Here's one of my favorite quotes from Dr. Angela Duckworth, author of Grit: The Power of Passion and Perseverance.
+Here's one of our favorite quotes from Dr. Angela Duckworth, author of Grit: The Power of Passion and Perseverance.

 Grit is passion and perseverance for very long-term goals.
 Grit is having stamina.
 Grit is sticking with your future, day in, day out, not just for the week, not just for the month, but for years, and working really hard to make that future a reality.
 Grit is living life like it's a marathon, not a sprint.

 So what’s your thing?
 Are you into buying and selling Zapotec textiles?
 Coaching writers to enter into the publishing world?
 Maybe you’re the person that your friends come to for financial advice?
 Maybe you’re an expert when it comes to repairing and tuning up bikes?